Crippius/whatsapp-wrapped/README.md

 4. Choose **Export chat**
 5. Select **Without media**
 6. Save the file to your device
+7. Extract the .zip file
-7. Upload it to WhatsApp Wrapped!
+8. Upload the .txt file to WhatsApp Wrapped!

 ## 🎨 Features